-Improving At-Risk K-3 Readers
+Improving At-Risk K-3 Readers Component

 The Improving At-Risk K-3 Readers component looks at how successful the school is at getting struggling readers on track to proficiency in third grade and beyond.
 Third Grade Reading Guarantee Promotion rate information also is found here.

-The measure and component relate to Ohio’s Third Grade Reading Guarantee, which aims to make sure that all students are reading at grade level by the end of third grade.
+The measure and component relate to Ohio’s Third Grade Reading Guarantee, which aims to make sure all students are reading at grade level by the end of third grade.
 The guarantee drives attention to students from kindergarten through third grade who are struggling readers and makes sure they get the help they need to succeed in reading.
 Through this initiative, districts and schools diagnose reading issues, create individualized reading improvement and monitoring plans, and provide intensive reading interventions.

 Improving At-Risk K-3 Readers uses results from two assessments: a reading diagnostic given to all students in kindergarten through grade 3 at the beginning of the school year and Ohio’s state third grade English language arts test given to third-graders twice during the school year.